Here are some specific lists of things we will and will not accept.

 Newspaper is usually recycled back into new newspaper.
 Often it is sent to the same mill that makes the newsprint used for many of the papers published in Winneshiek County.
 Sometimes your paper is sent to a facility that grinds it into cellulose insulation that can be purchased locally.

 Hard cover books can not be mixed with other paper because they can not be re-pulped at a paper mill like an old newspaper or magazine is.
 Hard cover books are dismantled individually at the recycling center.

-Please place all plastic and metal LOOSE in the plastic/metal recycling bins.
-DO NOT leave it in a plastic bag.
+Please place all plastic and metal loosely in the plastic/metal recycling bins.
+Do not leave it in a plastic bag.
 Rinse metal containers and remove the labels.
 The recycling center is set up to process materials in loose form.
 It is very expensive to have to unbag items.

 Plastics are the most complicated and confusing of all the materials taken.
 They have to sort the plastics by their number at the recycling center because the different types are not compatible with each other when they are re-melted at a plastic processor.
 The plastic identification number and recycling symbol is usually found on the bottom of the container.